uio-cels/Nilsson_innate_and_adaptive/README.md

 # Nilsson_innate_and_adaptive
-Repository for Nilsson et al.: The genome of the plague resistant great gerbil reveals species-specific duplication of an MHC class II gene
+This repository contains data used to generate the reults in Nilsson et al.: The genome of the plague resistant great gerbil reveals species-specific duplication of an MHC class II gene